schwemmecomics/schwemme-comics/content/comics/270/index.en.md

 Walked right into being third-wheeled.

-*Help, the experiment continued and now I am stuck in this story and can't find a way out!
-Maybe I'll put the Rom-Com on hold for now ...
+*Maybe this stuff is not really my style.
+I'll put the Rom-Com on hold for now ...*